mac23451/model_openvino/README.md

 # model_openvino
-first run the code in
+you can direcly run the the file "vino_test.ipynb" in google colab